Tuition fees (2017/18 entry)

 Full-time undergraduate fees for home and EU students (excluding England, Scotland and Wales) are determined by the Department for the Economy and are normally increased annually.

 £9,000 per year for students from England, Scotland and Wales (including Channel Islands and Isle of Man) for undergraduate degrees, integrated master's and equivalent (2017/2018 entry).
 Discounts are available and can be viewed here.

-Some courses are fully funded by the Department of Health, Social Services and Public Safety.
+Some courses are fully funded by the Department of Health.
 These are highlighted in the course information.

 Find out about part-time undergraduate tuition fees at Ulster.